PaddlePaddle/PaddleCloud/doc/autoscale/experiment/autoscale_experiment.md

 - At least 4 kubernetes nodes, each node should have 2 GPU cards at least.
 - Dataset prepared to multiple files with the RecordIO format.

-## Experiment Metric

-- Computing resource utils(requests / total) for the cluster.
-- A total number of the pods for all training job.

 ## Before Starting The Experiment